sysprog21/shecc/README.md

 1. `stage0`: `shecc` source code is initially compiled using an ordinary compiler which generates a native executable.
 The generated compiler can be used as a cross-compiler.
-2. `stage1`: The built binary reads its own source code as input and generates an ARMv7-A/RV32IM  binary.
+2. `stage1`: The built binary reads its own source code as input and generates a binary for the selected target.
-3. `stage2`: The generated ARMv7-A/RV32IM binary is invoked (via QEMU or running on Arm and RISC-V devices) with its own source code as input and generates another ARMv7-A/RV32IM binary.
+3. `stage2`: The generated target binary is invoked with its own source code as input and generates another target binary.
+It runs natively for x86-64 and on the Arm boards the build system recognizes; every other case, including the RISC-V target, goes through QEMU.
 4. `bootstrap`: Build the `stage1` and `stage2` compilers, and verify that they are byte-wise identical.
 If so, `shecc` can compile its own source code and produce new versions of that same program.